ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 **Execution Fee**

-A value when multiplied by a base fee will be sufficient to cover both the Layer 2 and Layer 1 transaction fees.
+A gas value when multiplied by a base fee will be sufficient to cover both the Layer 2 and Layer 1 transaction fees.

 An example of such a calculation is:
 $$L2\space Gas\space Limit + {L1\space Transaction\space Fee \over L2\space Gas\space Price}$$